Fine-tuning LLMs with NVIDIA DGX Spark and Unsloth

 jupyter notebook --ip=0.0.0.0 --port=8888 --no-browser --allow-root

-Many thanks to NVIDIA’s Lakshmi Ramesh and Barath Anandan for helping Unsloth’s DGX Spark launch and building the Docker image.
+Many thanks to Lakshmi Ramesh and Barath Anandan from NVIDIA for helping Unsloth’s DGX Spark launch and building the Docker image.

 Unified Memory Usage

-gpt-oss-120b will use around 68GB-74B of unified memory.
-How your unified memory usage should look like before (left) and after (right) training:
+gpt-oss-120b QLoRA 4-bit fine-tuning will use around 68GB of unified memory.
+How your unified memory usage should look before (left) and after (right) training:

 And that's it!
 Have fun training and running LLMs completely locally on your NVIDIA DGX Spark!